ARMmbed/mbed-os-5-docs/docs/reference/configuration/Drivers.md

-<h1 id="configuration-drivers">Drivers</h1>
+<h1 id="configuration-io">I/O</h1>

-The driver configurations allows for customization of the OS driver layer.
-Options in this section pertain to hardware IO.
-You can find additional serial settings for `printf` in the [platform config page](configuration-platform.html).
-With the exception of `default-serial-baud-rate` these settings do not affect Serial objects.
+The I/O configurations allow for customization of the OS driver layer.
+Options in this section pertain to hardware I/O. You can find additional serial settings for `printf` in the [utilities configuration page](configuration-platform.html).
+With the exception of `default-serial-baud-rate`, these settings do not affect Serial objects.

-This is the complete list of driver configuration parameters.
-To view all configuration parameters, run the `--config -v` command..
+This is the complete list of I/O configuration parameters.
+To view all configuration parameters, run the `--config -v` command.
 Please see [the configuration system documentation](configuration.html) for details on how you may use or override these settings.

 ```
 Configuration parameters